apachecn/pytorch-doc-zh/docs/1.0/notes_extending.md

         self.input_features = input_features
         self.output_features = output_features

-        # nn.Parameter is a special kind of Tensor, that will get
+        # nn.Parameter is a special kind of Variable, that will get
         # automatically registered as Module's parameter once it's assigned
         # as an attribute.
 Parameters and buffers need to be registered, or
         # they won't appear in .parameters() (doesn't apply to buffers), and